Updated: Latest forecast dials down Hurricane Milton’s impact on Jacksonville

 In a midday update, Deegan said Jacksonville remains under a storm surge warning and faces 2-4 feet of surge on the Atlantic coast, the Intracoastal Waterway and the St. Johns River.
 Flooding is expected in what Deegan called “the usual suspect” areas, including Riverside, Moncrief Creek, Ken Knight Drive and other low-lying sites that are prone to flooding.

-She said flooding was expected into Friday afternoon, with high tide flooding continuing through the weekend and into next week.
+She said flooding was expected into the afternoon of Oct.
+11, with high tide flooding continuing through the weekend and into next week.

 Milton is expected to produce its peak effects in Jacksonville beginning late Oct.
 9 and into the late morning hours of Oct.
 10, Deegan said.